dmikonn/snakegame_on_pygame/README.md

 # Snake game on PyGame

-A simple snake game.
-Made on Pygame as a translation of [the JavaSript](https://github.com/dmikonn/snakegametest) version.
+A simple snake game on Pygame.
+I made it primary as a language translation project, it's based on [the tutrial for JavaScript learners](https://youtu.be/9TcU2C1AACw ), but rewrittten entirely in Python.

 ## Requirements